aubreyrjones/libesp/README.md

 in there and you can see how to directly invoke SCons.

 Additionally, you can just copy the source and header files from the github clone into your own build system.
-You might want to *not* add the "./src/uplift" directory if that's the case, though, since this is a command line utility and does not need to be embedded within your program.
+If you choose to go this route, I recommend you *not* include either "./src/uplift" or "./src/sqlite/shell.c".
+Those are both command-line tools that likely do not need to be embedded in your application.

 Building ESP on Windows